 FDA Recommendation to Healthcare Professionals

-FDA is advising anyone taking Lemtrada to call a doctor right away if they experience any of the above symptoms of stroke or arterial dissection:
+FDA is advising anyone taking Lemtrada to call a doctor right away if they experience any of the above symptoms of stroke:

 Can I File a Lemtrada Lawsuit?